Masoud647/Masoud647.github.io/README.md

 be responsible for the database which he will connected to the website application and the hardware to work seamlessly together.
-Masoud Rahguzar will be responsible for the hardware, printing a PCB which will connect the speaker to the Raspberry Pi, Acrylic case using corel draw.
+Masoud Rahguzar will be responsible for the hardware, printing a PCB which will connect the speaker to the Raspberry Pi, Acrylic case using corel draw and many other aspects in the hardware.
 Lastly, Divesh Oree will be updating and improving the mobile application for inventory use.

 2.4.5 Progress Reports
 ----------------------